dinhhh/TrelloClone/README.md

 	- Change list of card in each board

 	- Use WebSocket for automatically update your board when someone change card in board

+	- Display live notification when a card is assigned to you

 ## Installation
  - Install Java 8